Glenelg Football Club Logo

 Summary

 A full forward who seemed to have a sixth sense where the goals were to such an extent that a freakish snap at first would appear a fluke – but he could do it time after time.
-The only SANFL footballer to kick 100 goals in a season between 1941 and 1969 – and he did it twice.
+He was the only SANFL footballer to kick 100 goals in a season between 1941 and 1969 – and he did it twice.
 He could snap with either foot and was the first man to consistently kick goals from the boundary line with the checkside punt.

 Allan Crabb